svedbod/memorygame/README.md

 3. If the two flipped cards match, they remain face up.
 4. If the two flipped cards do not match, they will be turned face down after a short delay.
 5. The game ends when all pairs have been found.
-6. The score is based on the number of matched pairs minus number of failed matches.
+6. The score is based on the number of matched pairs minus the number of failed matches.

 Enjoy playing the Colour Memory Game!